 6. Quirky Interface

 E-file.com’s tax prep interface is pretty basic.
-That’s not necessarily a bad thing, as the system lacks superfluous colors and content that might distract or confuse some users.
-However, it does have some strange quirks that can affect – and in some cases impede — the user experience.
+That’s not necessarily bad, as the system lacks superfluous colors and content that might distract or confuse some users.
+However, it does have some strange quirks that can influence — and in some cases impede — the user experience.

-For example, when you’re asked to select your birth date and click in the appropriate text field, a little month-by-month calendar pops up — similar to the calendars on online travel booking platforms.
-But the calendar defaults to the current year, which is absurd, as infants and in-utero babies don’t file their own taxes.
+For example, when it prompts you to select your birth date and you click in the appropriate text field, a little month-by-month calendar pops up — similar to the calendars on online travel booking platforms.
+But the calendar defaults to the current year, which is absurd (infants don’t file their own taxes).
 There’s a small drop-down menu that lets you adjust the year and eventually select the correct date, but it’s not displayed very prominently and takes a second or two to find.

-Unlike better-known competitors such as TurboTax and H&R Block, E-file.com is a relatively new online tax prep service without name recognition or much of an established reputation.
-This isn’t necessarily a bad thing, as new companies are often able to offer service quality or overall value that established companies can’t match.
+Unlike better-known competitors like TurboTax and H&R Block, E-file.com is a relatively new online tax prep service without name recognition or much of an established reputation.
+That isn’t necessarily bad, as new companies can often offer service quality or overall value that established companies can’t match.

 But new companies also tend to have fewer resources to handle unforeseen problems or address customer concerns as they arise.
 Many of E-file.com’s drawbacks, particularly its noticeable lack of support resources, can ultimately be traced back to its lean structure and newcomer status.

 The good news is these problems are fixable.
 As E-file.com gains traction in the marketplace, it’s likely to grow and mature.
 But it can’t get to that point without buy-in from early adopters in search of cheap, accurate online tax preparation services.